3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Mermaid Statue, Warsaw's protector, in Old Town Market Square in Warsaw, Poland

-As you are walking through the Old Town, marvel at how the city center was completely reconstructed after being demolished by the Nazis.
+As you are walking through the Old Warsaw Town, marvel at how the city center was completely reconstructed after being demolished by the Nazis in WWII.
 Explore the lanes around the square and then stroll down Swietojanska and stop into two side-by-side churches, St. John’s Cathedral and Church of the Gracious Mother of God, then continue walking into Castle Square.

-Pro Tip: Pop into the Warsaw Tourist Information Center on Market Square to obtain maps and useful guidebooks for your stay in Warsaw.
+Pro Tip: Pop into the Tourist Information Center on Market Square to obtain free Warsaw maps and useful guidebooks for your stay in Warsaw.

 Warsaw Castle Square